funny-eagle/funny-eagle.github.io/src/pages/jenkins-ci/index.md

 ```

-To search for a particular package by name or description:
+To search for a particular package by name or summary:

 From the command-line, use:
 ```